jediwade/html5-banner-animation/README.md

 One should have a base knowledge of how CSS animations function in order to be able to fully use these.

-Contained within this library are full, but simple examples of how to use both of this JS libraries for creating an animated banner.
-BannerAnimation.js costs roughly 9KB in file size in its minified form.
+Contained within this library are full, but simple examples of how to use this JS library for creating an animated banner.
+BannerAnimation.js costs about 9KB in file size in the minified form.

 As the name implies, this JS library makes use of CSS animations to perform visual changes.
 What happens in the background is the JS code generates the CSS